Artist Alley Registration

 Any material that contains nudity, is extremely or graphically violent, or is otherwise unsuitable for minors (anyone below the age of 18) is prohibited.
 This includes artistic nudes.

 Exhibitors who display prohibited adult material in the general public's view or attempt to sell it will be reminded once about our adult material policy.
-Failure to comply with warnings may result in removal from Exhibitors Rooms (Artists Alley and Vendors Room) and forfeiture of all fees.
+Failure to comply with warnings is cause for removal from Exhibitors Rooms (Artists Alley and Vendors Room) and forfeiture of all fees.